mertfidan715/mertfidan715/README.md

 - 👋 Hi, I’m @mertfidan715
-- 👀 I’m interested in development and solutions using Java, C/C++, C#, JavaScript/TypeScript, hardware implementations using Verilog/SystemVerilog and MIPS Architecture.
 - 🌱 I’m currently studying Computer Science in Bilkent University.
-- 📫 You can reach me via mert.fidan@ug.bilkent.tr or mert.fidan715@gmail.com
+- 📫 You can reach me via mert.fidan@ug.bilkent.tr or mertfidan03@gmail.com

 <!---
 mertfidan715/mertfidan715 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.